pengzhi1998/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there, thank you for visiting my webpage!<br>
-I'm Pengzhi, a senior undergraduate from UESTC.
-As a student who is majoring in EECS, I'd like to devote myself to the research on robotics as well as deep reinforcement learning.
+I'd like to devote myself to the research on robotics as well as deep reinforcement learning.
 I'm now an undergraduate research assistant at [DIG Lab](http://dig.uestc.cn/?page_id=46) under Professor [Changsheng Li](http://faculty.uestc.edu.cn/lizhangsheng/en/index.htm). <br>